Privacy Policy

 - All data is encrypted in transit (TLS/HTTPS) and at rest (AWS-managed encryption).

-- Authentication uses OAuth 2.0 and WebAuthn — we never store passwords.
+- Authentication uses OAuth 2.0, one-time email sign-in links, and WebAuthn — we never store passwords.
+Sign-in links expire after 15 minutes and work only once.

 - Session tokens are stored in encrypted, HTTP-only cookies that cannot be accessed by JavaScript.